gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 Motherboards are very durable and can withstand a lot of pressure before breaking, but they can still fail, resulting in multiple crashed systems before completely collapsing.
 Perhaps the beeper stops working or the integrated video card fails at a certain temperature, but data traffic will continue to operate at full speed.

 Your software can use **the motherboard’s location die to find unknown routes** to allow you to sneak into closed locations or crashed devices.
-Perhaps there’s a small data buffer connected to memory that allows you to bypass antivirus security checks or quickly exit a hard drive that has crashed due to a massive data migration.
+Perhaps there is a small data buffer connected to memory that allows you to bypass antivirus security checks or quickly exit a hard drive that has crashed due to a massive data migration.

 Most travel between locations goes through the motherboard, so antivirus software could set up checkpoints in those areas to look for escapees from the quarantine sector or viruses and malware moving toward their target.